vim-hec5 : Hex editor for Vim. It uses UNIX utility xxd for conversion.

 - Data protection can be toggled by "gp".
 (Or another keybinding.)

-- xxd utility supports only 7-bit ASCII table encoding for ASCII block.
+- xxd utility supports only 7-bit ASCII table encoding that outputs in ASCII

 Extended encodings which use eight bit are not supported by xxd.